Last update April 2019

 The second best way to explore Cuba is to rent a Car.

-To rent a car, do so before you go.
-Once in Cuba the agencies never have the car you want (or any car for that matter) unless you are willing to pay premium money…
+If you want to rent a car, do so before you go.
+But you might want to read this post to the end (and our book) before you do so!
+Once in Cuba the agencies never have the car you want (or any car for that matter).

 Rent a car on the Internet.